Under Milk Wood (1971 film): Production

+Release

+The film premiered in August 1971 at the 32nd Venice International Film Festival.

 Reception

 In The Times, John Russell Taylor wrote:

 It is hard to know what to say about a film of Under Milk Wood except that there is really only one way it could turn out, and that is precisely the way this one does.
 The enterprise is, after all, doomed from the outset by the nature of the original material.
 The essence of Dylan Thomas's classic radio play was, necessarily, its use of words, of word-painting to evoke with intense vividness all that, in the nature of things, we could not see.

 Taylor concluded that "the final effect is to leave one wondering what, precisely, is the point of the exercise".

 In The Guardian, Derek Malcolm wrote:

 What Sinclair has done is to transpose the piece virtually line by line into visuals, so that if Thomas talks about the sea we see it, if he mentions love then we watch an approximation of it on the screen. ...
 Perhaps the cinema is simply the wrong medium.
 Even so, there is another way other than mere duplication.
 What the camera could have done was to sing its own song of praise, almost as a commentator, a second poet.
 A freer adaptation might have risked raising more eyebrows; but it surely would have shut fewer eyes.